Xotl/Intel-Edison-Push-Button-test/README.md

 Clone this repo (or just the main.js) into your Intel Edison.

 # To Run
-Just go to the folder where the is located and execute `node main.js`
+Just go to the folder where the file is located and execute `node main.js`.

 # Conections on the Intel Edison Mini Breakout Board and the protoboard